Rated4.8/5 | 1512 reviews

 See the full eviction process ->

-Section 8 vs Section 21: which should you use?
+Section 8 after Section 21: what should landlords use?

 The key difference is that Section 8 is grounds-based.
 That usually makes it more evidence-heavy, but also more flexible in certain live possession and arrears cases.